Gastonia White Collar Crimes Attorney

-I am Gastonia criminal law attorney Brent D. Ratchford, and I understand.
+I am Gastonia criminal law attorney The Law Firm of Brent D. Ratchford, and I understand.
 I am also here to help.
-With more than 15 years of experience as a lawyer in this community, I can provide the strong and knowledgeable defense you need.
+With more than 25 years of experience as a lawyer in this community, I can provide the strong and knowledgeable defense you need.

 I handle a wide range of white collar crime charges, including: